thesayreh/simple-DLLInjector/README.md

 - Writes a DLL path to the allocated memory
 - Loads the DLL using `LoadLibraryA` via a remote thread

-📌 **Why it matters**:
-This project reflects early experience in low-level Windows internals and reverse engineering.
-Written at age 15 as part of a learning path towards security and system-level programming.

 ## ⚠️ Disclaimer

 This project is strictly for educational purposes.
 Use responsibly.
 I do not condone cheating in games or malicious use of code.